Terms of Service

 The European Commission provides a platform for online dispute resolution at https://ec.europa.eu/consumers/odr/.

 To settle disputes arising from the carriage of passengers by the Berliner Verkehrsbetriebe (BVG), we have undertaken to participate in a dispute resolution procedure run by a consumer arbitration board.
 In such cases, our passengers may contact the following arbitration board:

 söp Schlichtungsstelle für den öffentlichen Personenverkehr e.
 V.

-We do not participate in the consumer dispute resolution procedure in any other cases.
+We do not participate in consumer dispute resolution procedures in any other cases.
 Please contact us directly with your questions and issues if this applies to you.